Lucas-Ribeiro-Lima/GithubDocker/README.md

 [Wireguard](/containers/wireguard)

-My personal access VPN, i'm going to use nextcloud, office and heimdall with reverse proxy, but i want to remain some services onl internal.
+My personal access VPN, i'm going to use nextcloud, office and heimdall with reverse proxy, but i want to remain some services only internal.
 Them i use my VPN to access them.

 ```yaml
 ---